UWB-Adv-Data-Vis-2025-Sp/tidy-model/README.md

 ```
 ````

 Notice that the linear model provides two important values.
 The first is the intercept, the point at which the line of best fit intersects the y-axis.
-Additionally, we see a second value that represents the slope of the curve or the rate of the relationship.
-In this case, we can see that as the temperature raises 1 degree C, the crickets will chirp an additional 4 chirps per minute.
+Additionally, we see a second value representing the curve's slope—--the relationship to rate.
+In this case, we can see that as the temperature rises 1 degree C, the crickets will chirp an additional four chirps per minute.

 In addition to the linear model, which gives us a sense of the relationship, we can also see the residual values (the distance between each point and the curve), the standard error of the measures, and even calculated probability values (p-values) for hypothesis testing.
 This summary gives us great information if we are interested in t-values, R-squared values, or F-statistics!